vedph/vessdph2026/README.md

 ## Credits

-The site was developed for the Venice Centre for Digital and Public Humanities under the responsibility of **Emmanuela Carbé**.
+The site was developed for the Venice Centre for Digital and Public Humanities under the responsibility of Emmanuela Carbé.

 The programme itself — including sessions, speakers and scholarly content — is the work of the Venice Centre for Digital and Public Humanities and its contributors.